Skip to main content

 Career opportunities

-Successful apprentices can apply for a district nurse post as team leader and specialist practitioner, as well as develop professionally and academically with a master’s level qualification.
+Successful apprentices can apply for a district nurse post as team leader and specialist practitioner, and develop professionally and academically with a master’s level qualification.

 Work placement